Education consultants provide expert advice and support to individuals, schools and organisations to improve educational outcomes

-As an education consultant, you'll use your experience in learning, teaching and assessment to help develop the curriculum, implement new strategies to improve education programmes, or work with organisations and learners to identify and support their specialist needs.
+As an education consultant, you'll use your experience in learning, teaching and assessment to help develop the curriculum, implement new strategies to improve education programmes, develop policy and work with organisations and learners to identify and support their specialist needs.

 You can work as a generalist or specialise in a particular area of education such as:

-Education consultants do not necessarily always have direct contact with the learner, and often might work in a role that supports an education organisation to deliver teaching and learning strategies or to fix systemic issues.
+Education consultants do not necessarily have direct contact with learners and may work in a role that supports an education organisation to deliver teaching and learning strategies or to fix systemic issues.

 Responsibilities